tarwn/lessthandot-hugo/blogs/content/posts/2009-11-02-if-you-want-to-learn-about-google-wave-t.md

 Automatically update the contents of your waves with bots.

-Appendix A What Wave Can&#8217;t Do
+Appendix A What Wave Can't Do

-It&#8217;s not just you.
-See what&#8217;s NOT working in the current version of Wave, and what features the Wave team has promised are coming.
+It's not just you.
+See what's NOT working in the current version of Wave, and what features the Wave team has promised are coming.

 Appendix B Contribute to The Complete Guide to Google Wave